ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 1. Replace `<your-api-management-service-name>` with the name of your API Management service.

-### Review the API policies
+### Review the API policies and app registrations

-Let's start by understanding what makes one API protected and the other unprotected.
+Let's start by understanding what makes one API protected and the other unprotected and how the app registrations are configured.

 **Protected API policy**